wavengampruetikorn/wavengampruetikorn.github.io/_pages/people.md

 - **Eugene Chon** (BSc student, USydney)

 > ##### **join us!**
 I am always looking for motivated and talented PhD students to join the group.
-If you are passionate about statistical physics, machine learning and understanding the fundamental principles of intelligence (biological or artificial!), I encourage you to get in touch.
+If you are passionate about statistical physics, machine learning and understanding the fundamental principles of intelligence (biological or artificial), I encourage you to get in touch.

 #### affiliated members